canro91/canro91.github.io/_posts/2026-06-15-Manifesto.md

 I'm calling it: _**Street-Smart Coding Manifesto**_.
 This one is about the why, while _Street-Smart Coding_ is about the how.

-It's for junior and intermediate coders—and my younger self—wants to create impact beyond code.
+It's for junior and intermediate coders—and my younger self—who want to create impact beyond code.

 ## A writing and marketing experiment